HRA User Satisfaction Report - October 2023 to March 2024

 Trend Response

-Studies not suitable for PR Several studies booked for proportionate review (PR) were deemed not suitable and transferred to full meetings which caused frustration with applicants.
-A pilot was run over the summer to remove PR screening after booking to determine the effects on applicants and REC review, analysis remains ongoing but positive and changes along with guidance updates are being considered.
+Studies not suitable for PR Several studies booked for PR are deemed not suitable and transferred to full meetings which causes frustration with applicants.
+A pilot was run over the summer 2023 to remove PR screening after booking to determine the effects on applicants and REC review.
+From April 2024 applications will no longer screened for PR suitability and guidance and training will be provided to REC members to ensure reviews are proportionate and only where necessary referred to full REC for review.

-Requests for information are not clear Several comments relate to requests for further information not being clear, further analysis and training has occurred with the team to assist with creating greater clarity.
+Requests for information are not clear Several comments from applicants in user satisfaction feedback relate to requests for further information not being clear, further analysis and training has occurred with the team to assist with creating greater clarity.
 Work is also ongoing to streamline the ethics review form completed by REC members in advance of the meeting to further assist with minute taking and clarity in requests for further information.

 Integrated Research Application System (IRAS)